 More than any other season on this list, Survivor: Africa is more concerned with the people than the strategy.
 Don’t get me wrong, most of the seasons on this list have great character moments and fully realized edits for all or most of the cast.
 Some even more so than this season.
 But they also have a lot of strategy.
 Survivor: Africa, on the other hand, does not.
 Even for an early season, besides a tribal switch, it is pretty straight forward,

 It is most notable for its remote location, likable cast, and being just an overall good season.
-It is hard to describe because it does not really fit in with a lot of the others on this list but it brings a level of comfort that is rare to find on the show.
-It’s almost like a peanut butter and jelly sandwich.
+It is hard to describe because it does not really fit in with a lot of the others on this list but it brings a level of comfort – like that of a peanut butter and jelly sandwich – that is rare to find on the show.
 So many of the contestants are nice people, which results in a generally good feeling while watching Survivor: Africa.

 If you find yourself more interested in the people than the game, Survivor: Africa is a great entry point into the show.
 Even the best player of the season is more dynamic as a character than as a player.